aiidateam/aiida-website/docs/news/posts/2024-12-03-coding-week.md

 # Achievements from the AiiDA coding week 2024

-Dear AiiDA users,

-As promised, in this week's blog post we give you a rundown of the key achievements of the AiiDA coding week 2024 held in Leysin during 18-22 of November.
+Dear AiiDA users, as promised, in this week's blog post we give you a rundown of the key achievements of the AiiDA coding week 2024 held in Leysin, Switzerland during 18-22 of November.

 ## [aiida-core](https://github.com/aiidateam/aiida-core)